hungrydoor14/UWClasses/.ipynb_checkpoints/README-checkpoint.md

 - Gain experience with Flask for web development.
 - Learn and apply web scraping techniques.
 - Practice HTML for building a basic user interface.
+- Practice using API with Python (using MadGrades API).

 # Features
 - Homepage (/): Displays a list of all departments at UW-Madison.